FRBNY-DSGE/DSGE.jl/docs/src/advanced_usage.md

   and the values specify the regime to which the keys' regimes are identical.
   For example, if the setting was `Dict(2 => 1, 3 => 1)`, then we are saying
   that regimes 2 and 3 have the same transition equations as regime 1.
+  Note that if you are using `gensys2`, then you cannot say that `gensys` regimes have the same transition equations as any regime on which `gensys2` is called, including the terminal period of `gensys2`, even though the transition equations may indeed be the same.
+The reason is that the `gensys` regimes are computed before the `gensys2` regimes, and to avoid extra calculations, the terminal period is computed during the `gensys2` step.
+Therefore, trying to copy a `gensys2` regime for a `gensys` regime will cause an error (an attempt to access an undefined reference).

 - `identical_eqcond_regimes::Dict{Int, Int}`: different regimes
   may have the same equilibrium conditions (see [Solving the Model](@ef solving-dsge-doc)).